MadeforMore/MYSQL/README.md

 #types : 1) Inner Join ==> when we need the Comman data

 // below 3 are outer joins
-2)Left join :- Returns all records from the left table, and the matched records from the right table .
+2)Left join :- Returns all records from the left table, and the matched records from the right table .(*in this the table name you write first then it take the hole data of thata table*)
-3) Right join
+3) Right join : - (*in this the 2nd name of tabke you writhe then it take the hole data of that table*)
-4) Full join
+4) Full join :- Returns all records when there is a match in either left or right table .